Planning and development in NSW is carried out under the Environmental Planning & Assessment Act 1979.

 LEPs provide the legislative framework for land use and development in a Local Government Area (LGA) through land use zones and planning controls.
 LEPs consist of a written instrument and a series of maps.
 Within the Cumberland Local Government Area the following LEPs apply:

-Anyone wishing to propose an amendment to any LEP within the Cumberland Local Government Area should contact the Council’s Strategic Planning section prior to the lodging any application to discuss the rezoning process, information requirements and the merits of what is proposed.
+Anyone wishing to propose an amendment to any LEP within the Cumberland Local Government Area should contact Council prior to lodging any application to discuss the rezoning process, information requirements and the merits of what is proposed

 Most planning proposals and amendments to LEPs can be viewed in the State Government’s LEP Tracking System.
 Certain planning proposals (eg rezoning reviews) are considered by the Sydney West Central Planning Panel and can be viewed at http://www.planningpanels.nsw.gov.au/